Malware-Hunter/datasets/README.md

 # Datasets

 The exponential rise in Android devices has also brought an increased risk of malicious applications that threaten users' security and privacy.
-To combat this, various methods have been adopted for detecting malware on Android devices.
+To combat this, various methods and tools have been adopted for detecting malware on Android devices.
 This repository provides a collection of datasets aimed at aiding researchers, developers, and cybersecurity professionals in understanding and combating Android malware.

 ## Table of Contents